-- Middle market enterprise values grew by a record amount in Q4 2020 as the LMMI increased 7.4%, ending 2020 up 7.3% despite pandemic-induced volatility in the first half of the year. - Since its inception in Q1 2014, the Lincoln MMI has shown that middle market enterprise value multiples have been less volatile than public company multiples and that earnings, are the primary factor driving long term value creation despite multiples expanding dramatically in the second half of 2020.
+- Middle market enterprise values grew to record levels in Q12021, following a strong recovery in 2020, as the LMMI increased 5.7%, up 22.6% from the pandemic lows observed in Q12020. - Since its inception in Q12014, the Lincoln MMI has shown that middle market enterprise value multiples have been less volatile than public company multiples and that earnings, are the primary factor driving long term value creation despite multiples expanding dramatically since the second half of 2020.